 Booking first, even on the day, could save money.
 See the Cheap Airport Parking guide for the full technique, plus safety tips, how to snaffle hidden local discounts and more.

-Sounds too good to be true, but some firms pay you to hire campervans and motorhomes in Australia and the USA.
-You still pay for the overall hire, but you get some cash back.
+Sounds too good to be true, but some firms let you hire campervans and motorhomes in Australia and the USA for a dollar a day.

-These are relocations - you're getting paid to pick up and drop off the vehicles at specific locations, so there's less choice, but a wide range of journeys you can do.
+These are relocations - you're picking up and dropping off the vehicles at specific locations, so there's less choice, but a wide range of journeys you can do.

 The same applies in the USA - see Apollo for more information.